amgad-div/ETL_exercise/README.md

 # ETL_exercise
-this repo make sample ETL on data, try it by youself
+repo make sample ETL on data, try it by youself this example from coursera